 Gastro-protectants are vital also – to prevent stomach ulceration.

 These drugs start off at very high doses and are gradually and carefully reduced – thereby quietly encouraging the return of “normal” immunological processes.
 Careful monitoring of the drug doses is vital – especially in regard to kidney and liver function.

 Immuno-suppression is not a benign treatment regime – and will not be embarked upon lightly.
-Typical side effects may include depression, thirst, peeing, increased hunger and decreased resistance to opportunistic infection.
-However these unwanted side effects usually disappear quite quickly in line with the tapering protocols.
+Typical side effects may include depression, thirst, peeing, increased hunger and decreased resistance to opportunistic infection (particularly of the skin) However these unwanted side effects usually disappear quite quickly in line with the tapering protocols.
 We know of many vizslas that have tolerated the treatment very well indeed – and have gone on to full and long term remission from the clinical signs of the disease.
 Sometimes though a low but lifelong “maintenance” dose of steroids is required to prevent a recurrence of illness.

 In terms of management of swallowing problems owners report that feeding little and often is helpful.
 The consistency of food is important and walnut sized balls of “pate like” consistency seem to work best.
 In cases where the vizsla finds it difficult to eat from a bowl because of impaired tongue function then spoon-feeding can be helpful.
 View the technique.